Skip to Main Content Skip to Navigation Skip to Secondary Navigation Skip to Footer

 SCIP+ is a fully immersive six-week college experience that lasts the duration of a regular summer session term at UCLA.
 Students are able to select from roughly 100 different UCLA courses approved for high school students and will attend these courses alongside UCLA and visiting undergraduate students for an authentic college class experience.

-In addition to academic courses, SCIP students will have access to co-curricular components designed to teach the foundation of research, support students’ college academic readiness, resilience and wellness, and ability to successfully navigate college life for a truly holistic experience.
+In addition to academic courses, students will have access to co-curricular components designed to teach the foundation of research, support students’ college academic readiness, resilience and wellness, and ability to successfully navigate college life for a truly holistic experience.

 SCIP+ students receive exclusive 1-on-1 advising, check-ins, and guest speakers from UCLA research labs and beyond.
 Upon successful completion, SCIP+ students will be awarded a certificate of completion designating their involvement in the research component of the program.

-SCIP is intended for students who have completed two years of high school with highly competitive academic credentials.
+SCIP+ is intended for students who have completed two years of high school with highly competitive academic credentials.
 Students that will have graduated from high school by the time the program begins are not eligible.
 We invite students from all around the world to apply as long as they are ready to commit to the program’s schedule.

 Students must submit a supplementary essay response specific to their interest in research, please see Application Requirements above.

 Enrollment in SCIP+ does not have any bearing on future admission to UCLA or any other University of California campus.
-With that being said, participating in a college-level program such as SCIP will prepare students for success in their future academic careers at any leading college or university around the world and may strengthen their college applications.
+With that being said, participating in a college-level program such as this one will prepare students for success in their future academic careers at any leading college or university around the world and may strengthen their college applications.

 SCIP+